apexlang/apexlang.io/docs/tutorial/generate-api-specs.md

 :::info

-Approximately 40 lines of Apex generates around 80 lines of OpenAPI YAML.
+Approximately 40 lines of Apexlang generates around 80 lines of OpenAPI YAML.

 :::

-In addition to OpenAPI, Apex also generated the gRPC service defintion in `proto/service.proto`.
+In addition to OpenAPI, `apex` also generated the gRPC service defintion in `proto/service.proto`.

 ```protobuf title="proto/service.proto" showLineNumbers
 syntax = "proto3";